collinc04/collinc04/README.md

 I'm a computer science student and a dedicated hobbyist

+! - I am in the process of moving everything over from a school affiliated account in anticipation of a college transfer

 I have experience with a number of programming languages! <br>
 -Java <br>
 -C++ <br>